jitbit/TabUtils/README.md

 Make sure you register the event handler BEFORE sending a broadcasted message.

 ### P.S.
-My favorite use case
+My favorite use cases

-Suppose you need to request something from the back end, while having multiple *identical* tabs open in the browser - why overwhelm the server when you can do that only once?
+1. Suppose you need to request something from the back end, while having multiple *identical* tabs open in the browser - why overwhelm the server when you can do that only once?
+And then send a message to other tabs

+2. If you have a live websocket connection to a server (or a Server-Sent-Events connection, or even "long polling") - why keep multiple connections from indentical tabs?
+Keep only one and let other tabs know once something important happens.
+Chrome has a limit of 6 concurrent connection to a webserver when using long-polling for example.
+A webserver can have its own limits too.

 Contributions are very welcome.